 Phage and Wolbachia form tug of war to influence arthropod reproduction

 In insects, Wolbachiainduce cytoplasmic incompatibility (CI), in which infected males are unable to mate with uninfected females.
 Previous research has shown that the higher the density of Wolbachia, the stronger the CI.
-The latest findings show that CI strength is also related -- albeit, inversely -- to the density of a Wolbachia
+The latest findings show that CI strength is also related -- albeit, inversely -- to the density of a Wolbachia phage.

 "We observed that the more phages proliferate, the less prevalent the bacteria, and the less CI occurs," lead author Seth Bordenstein, from the Marine Biological laboratory in Woods Hole, MA, told The Scientist.
 "In the end, it's as if the phage is in a tug of war with Wolbachia."

 However, infected males and uninfected females can sometimes produce viable offspring.
 Although researchers have been studying CI for the past 50 years, the microbial and viral factors that shape this variability remain unclear.